RiftValleySoftware/RVS_Spinner/README.md

         spinnerView.delegate = self
     }

 Note the `spinnerView.delegate = self`.
-This is because the test harness [`UIViewController`](https://developer.apple.com/documentation/uikit/uiviewcontroller) applies the `RVS_SpinnerDelegate` protocol.
+This is because the test harness [`UIViewController`](https://developer.apple.com/documentation/uikit/uiviewcontroller) applies the [`RVS_SpinnerDelegate`](https://riftvalleysoftware.com/RVS_Spinner/Protocols/RVS_SpinnerDelegate.html) protocol.

 DELEGATE
 -
 The spinner uses a [`Delegate`](https://developer.apple.com/documentation/swift/cocoa_design_patterns/using_delegates_to_customize_object_behavior) pattern to interact with the implementation.
 You can choose to use the control without assigning a delegate, but having the delegate allows greater interaction and reactiveness.

-In order to be a delegate, you should assign `RVS_SpinnerDelegate` as a base [protocol](https://docs.swift.org/swift-book/LanguageGuide/Protocols.html) for your class.
+In order to be a delegate, you should assign [`RVS_SpinnerDelegate`](https://riftvalleysoftware.com/RVS_Spinner/Protocols/RVS_SpinnerDelegate.html) as a base [protocol](https://docs.swift.org/swift-book/LanguageGuide/Protocols.html) for your class.
 Your class does not have to be a [`@objc`](https://docs.swift.org/swift-book/ReferenceManual/Attributes.html#ID592) class.
 The delegate protocol is a pure Swift protocol (Which is also why you can't assign the delegate in Interface Builder).

-The `RVS_Spinner` class does send out traditional [`UIControl` Target/Action](https://developer.apple.com/documentation/uikit/uicontrol#1658488) events.
+The [`RVS_Spinner`](https://riftvalleysoftware.com/RVS_Spinner/Classes/RVS_Spinner.html) class does send out traditional [`UIControl` Target/Action](https://developer.apple.com/documentation/uikit/uicontrol#1658488) events.
 In particular, [`UIControl.Event.valueChanged`](https://developer.apple.com/documentation/uikit/uicontrol/event/1618238-valuechanged) and [`UIControl.Event.touchUpInside`](https://developer.apple.com/documentation/uikit/uicontrol/event/1618236-touchupinside).
 You can listen for these events.
 The spinner variant will send [`UIControl.Event.valueChanged`](https://developer.apple.com/documentation/uikit/uicontrol/event/1618238-valuechanged) out continuously while spinning, while the picker variant won't send them out until it finishes its scroll.

 [`UIControl.Event.touchUpInside`](https://developer.apple.com/documentation/uikit/uicontrol/event/1618236-touchupinside) is called when the center of the control is tapped to open, close or behave like a button.

+SUBCLASSING AND MODIFICATION
+-
+It is possible to subclass and extend [`RVS_Spinner`](https://riftvalleysoftware.com/RVS_Spinner/Classes/RVS_Spinner.html).

+One reason might be to provide a "frame" shape for items other than the default circle.
+You do this by overidding the [`RVS_Spinner.centerShape`](https://riftvalleysoftware.com/RVS_Spinner/Classes/RVS_Spinner.html) property to supply a different [`UIBezierPath`](https://developer.apple.com/documentation/uikit/uibezierpath).

+You can also modify all types of other things. [`RVS_Spinner`](https://riftvalleysoftware.com/RVS_Spinner/Classes/RVS_Spinner.html) was designed as a "baseline" control.

+You can modify the font used to display the title strings in the picker variant by setting a new value to the [`RVS_Spinner.displayFont`](https://riftvalleysoftware.com/RVS_Spinner/Classes/RVS_Spinner.html) property.

+USAGE
+-
+A lot has already been covered, here, and the test harness app will help to show some real-world implementation, but you change the selected index (which item is selected as the current value) by altering the 0-based index in [`RVS_Spinner.selectedIndex`](https://riftvalleysoftware.com/RVS_Spinner/Classes/RVS_Spinner.html). [`RVS_Spinner.value`](https://riftvalleysoftware.com/RVS_Spinner/Classes/RVS_Spinner.html) cannot be set.
+It is a read-only property.

 TEST HARNESS APP
 =
-The test harness target imports the compiled framework, so it does provide a real-world application of `RVS_Spinner`.
+The test harness target imports the compiled framework, so it does provide a real-world application of [`RVS_Spinner`](https://riftvalleysoftware.com/RVS_Spinner/Classes/RVS_Spinner.html).

 It is a simple 1-view app, with a single window:

 ![The Test Harness Screen](https://riftvalleysoftware.com/RVS_Spinner/img/TestHarnessScreen.gif)

-The controls operate in real time on the instance of `RVS_Spinner`, displayed above the control panel:
+The controls operate in real time on the instance of [`RVS_Spinner`](https://riftvalleysoftware.com/RVS_Spinner/Classes/RVS_Spinner.html), displayed above the control panel:

 The red "**Associated Text #*XX***" is a label that displays test data that was associated with each of 20 data items used for testing.
 The `value` property of each item was set to a [`String`](https://developer.apple.com/documentation/swift/string), which is displayed as that item is selected.